etmoore/communikey/README.md

 - Location - what's in walking distance? driving distance? etc.
 - Interests/causes listed in your profile people your friends have helped.
 - Services you are willing/able to render
+- Recieve notifications when someone in your area needs makes a post that matches your preferences

 ### Admin features ($)

 ## Revenue
 - $1 per volunteer recruited through Communikey?
 Hourly charge? $/person/hour?
-  Corporations could
-- sponsor Communikey over certain periods of time.
+  Corporations could sponsor Communikey over certain periods of time.
 "All requests for help are free today thanks to Coca Cola."
-- Special admin features
-- branded communities
+- Branded communities
 - Promoted posts

 ## Managing Trust